-Credit rating agencies are important information providers in credit markets, and the quality of the ratings they provide is important to the functioning of the financial system, for example by underlying a range of financial contracts.
-Flawed ratings were critical to the recent financial crisis, when large losses on securities that had received overly optimistic ratings at issue contributed to destabilizing the financial system (Benmelech and Dlugosz 2009).
+Credit rating agencies are important information providers in credit markets, and the quality of the ratings they provide is important to the functioning of the financial system, for example by underlying a range of financial contracts.1 Flawed ratings were critical to the recent financial crisis, when large losses on securities that had received overly optimistic ratings at issue contributed to destabilizing the financial system (Benmelech and Dlugosz 2009).
 Aggressive competition for revenue may have contributed to deteriorating credit standards.
-For example, rating agencies had made recommendations to securitization arrangers on how to structure products to receive a desired credit rating and, subsequently, issued a rating on the same securities.
-For example and the credit rating and subsequently, issued a rating on the same securities.
+For example, rating agencies had made recommendations to securitization arrangers on how to structure products to receive a desired credit rating and, subsequently, issued a rating on the same securities.2